This is the year you get all your ducks in a row!

 Vehicle Expense Reimbursement Options

 CRA has three distinct sets of rules for vehicles used for business purposes.
-Choose the one that fits your circumstances to keep on the right side of Canadian compliance requirements by learning about essential bookkeeping habits for audit ready books.
+Choose the one that fits your circumstances to stay CRA compliant.

 How CRA Defines The Platform Economy

-• consumers buying these goods or services; and,
+• consumers buying these goods or services (your customers); and,

-• platform operators that use technology to facilitate transactions between sellers and consumers.
+• platform operators that use technology to facilitate transactions between sellers and consumers (like Etsy, Uber, Airbnb).

-1. Sharing Economy: using and sharing assets like cars and spaces
+1. Sharing Economy: Using and sharing assets like cars (Turo) and spaces (Airbnb, VRBO).

-2. Gig Economy*: short-term contracts, freelance work, or other temporary work that is arranged online or through a mobile application.
+2. Gig Economy: Short-term contracts, freelance work, or other temporary work that is arranged online or through apps.
+(Think Fiverr, Clickworker, Crowdsource, Uber Eats, Skip the Dishes).

-3. Peer-to-peer (P2P): selling goods online like clothing or jewellery
+3. Peer-to-Peer (P2P): Selling goods online like clothing (Poshmark), crafts including jewellery (Etsy) or pretty much anything else.

 Source: CRA website - Taxes and the platform economy, Gig economy, How earning from online platforms can impact your taxes